zanonmark/Google-4-TbSync/README.md

 In order to use this Thunderbird add-on, a Google API Console project is needed, and specifically its _Client ID_ and _Client Secret_ properties.

-As Google forbids open source projects to include such credentials (because they would be in clear), **every user must create a Google API Console project on its own before using this add-on**.
+As Google forbids open source projects to include such credentials (because they would be in clear), **every user must create a Google API Console project on his own before using this add-on**.

 The basic steps are the following.
 * Login to [Google API Console](https://console.developers.google.com).